gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet nodded and reached for the giant bot with her gloved hand.
 Nothing happened.
-She thrust her arm as if to push the bot backward, but she might as well have been blowing raspberries.
+She thrust her arm as if to push the bot backward, but she might as well have been blowing raspberries at it.

 "Ah ha," the giant's voice boomed again.
-"*There* you are!"
+"That *tickles*!"

-Sindy and Violet screamed as the giant took a huge step toward them, bending down awkwardly to reach for them.
+Sindy and Violet screamed as the giant took a huge step toward them.
 Sindy pulled Violet back into the alley an instant before a rust-stained three-fingered hand the size of a cart slammed down on the cobblestones where they had been standing.